onap/cps-ncmp-dmi-plugin/docs/architecture.rst

 High Level Component Definition and Architectural Relationships
 ===============================================================

-The DMI plugin provides a gateway for registration and syncing of CM Handles within CPS.
+The DMI-Plugin provides a gateway for registration and syncing of CM Handles within CPS.

 .. image:: _static/cps-r9-ncmp-dmi-plugin-interface-diagram.png

 API definitions
 ===============

-The DMI plugin provides following interfaces.
+The DMI-Plugin provides following interfaces.

 .. list-table::
    :header-rows: 1